Any person who holds Croatian citizenship can request a copy of their “domovnica”. Having a domovnica is important to have because it is needed when:

-In this post, we’ll go over how to procure proof of citizenship for yourself or a relative depending on the situation.
+In this post, we’ll go over how to procure a domovnica for yourself or a relative depending on the situation.

 If you’re Croatian diaspora but were not born in Croatia, then you will not be automatically registered in Matica rođenih, which is the master registry of Croatian births.
 A Croatian citizen born in a foreign country can be registered after the fact in Matica rođenih.
 Only after registration can the citizen get their birth certificate.